Assistant Vice Provost, Executive Director

 Associate Director, Operations

-Lee Hameroff is an Assistant Director in the Center for Career Development (CCD).
-Lee joined the CCD team in August of 2014, his primary focus is in the area of Assessment and Technology.
-This includes responsibility for managing all aspects of department technology as well as assessment of internal services, programs and first destination data.
+Lee Hameroff is the Associate Director of Operations at the Center for Career Development.
+Lee joined the Center team in August of 2014, his primary areas of focus are Assessment and Technology, Marketing & Communications, and Front Desk Operations.
+This includes responsibility for managing all aspects of department technology as well as assessment of internal services and programs, and outcomes data.

 Lee earned a Bachelor of Arts Degree in Political Science from Drew University in Madison, New Jersey.
 Previous to UConn, Lee worked as Director of Career Services at Goodwin College in East Hartford, CT helping to establish and grow all functions of the department.
 Prior to beginning his career in higher education, Lee worked in various roles for an education management firm in the Washington DC area.